 Reannotation of EHV-1 transcriptome

-In this part of our study, we utilized CAGE-Seq on an Illumina MiSeq platform to detect the TSSs of EHV-1 transcripts with high resolution.
-We integrated the CAGE-Seq data with dcDNA-Seq reads to validate, refine and expand our previous transcriptome annotation [28].
+In this part of our study, we used CAGE-Seq on an Illumina MiSeq platform to detect the TSSs of EHV-1 transcripts with high resolution.
+The CAGE-Seq data were integrated with dcDNA-Seq reads to validate, refine, and expand our previous transcriptome annotation [28].

-Firstly, we validated transcripts previously annotated in our laboratory using dRNA-Seq [28] against the newly acquired CAGE-Seq data (Supplementary Table 2).
-Of the transcripts examined, 251 received the highest level of support (***), indicating robust validation, while 47 showed medium support (**) and 51 had the lowest level (*).
+Firstly, we validated transcripts previously annotated in our laboratory using dRNA-Seq [28] against the newly acquired CAGE-Seq data (Supplementary Table S2).
+Among the examined transcripts, 251 received the highest level of support (***), indicating robust validation, while 47 showed medium support (**) and 51 had the lowest level (*).

-Next, we examined dcDNA-Seq reads not assignable to previously annotated transcripts due to TSS differences.
-By aligning 5' ends of these reads—confirmed by correct 5' adapter sequences (LoRTIA pipeline)—to the TSS clusters identified by CAGE-Seq (CAGEfightR), we refined the TSS annotations and identified distinct TSS peaks within broad clusters (>200 bp).
-We then constructed final transcripts by combining these refined TSSs with TESs from our previous annotations.
-Transcripts were included if they had at least five dcDNA-Seq reads and 5' ends aligning with validated TSSs from CAGE-Seq.
-This integrated approach allowed us to recover and validate 136 transcripts previously excluded due to stringent filtering, as well as identify novel transcripts.
+Next, we analyzed dcDNA-Seq reads that could not be assigned to previously annotated transcripts due to TSS differences.
+By aligning the 5' ends of these reads - validated by correct 5' adapter sequences (LoRTIA pipeline) - to TSS clusters identified by CAGE-Seq (CAGEfightR), we refined TSS annotations and identified distinct TSS peaks within broad clusters (>200 bp).
+Final transcripts were constructed by combining these refined TSSs with TESs from our previous annotations.
+Transcripts were included if they had at least five dcDNA-Seq reads with 5' ends aligning to validated TSSs from CAGE-Seq.
+This integrated approach enabled us to recover and validate 136 transcripts previously excluded due to stringent filtering, as well as identify novel transcripts.
 In total, we validated and included 277 additional transcripts, encompassing novel TSS variants and isoforms that enhance the comprehensiveness of the EHV-1 transcriptome.
-These transcripts were classified into various categories, including 137 putative mRNAs (3'-coterminal but 5'-truncated variants), 26 non-coding RNAs, 8 non-coding-short RNAs, 42 long monocistronic transcripts, 38 short monocistronic transcripts, 10 long multicistronic transcripts, and 10 short multicistronic transcripts.
-Long and short variants harbor the same ORF as the canonical transcript but differ in their 5' UTR lengths.
-Details and transcript counts are in Supplementary Table 2.
-Details on the CAGE-Seq results, combined with the updated list of transcripts and their counts in each sample, can be found in Supplementary Table 2.
-This table indicates which transcripts are novel additions compared to our previous study and their levels of support based on our validation criteria.
+Ez az egész úgy, ahogy van marhaság.
+Csak a másr ismert truncated ORF-eket kell bevenni szigorúbb szablyokat alkalmazva.
+Csekkolni kell a PRV-nél melyeikek ismertek (2-4 db van csak):These transcripts were categorized as follows: 137 putative mRNAs (3'-coterminal but 5'-truncated variants), 34 non-coding RNAs (ncRNAs), 42 long monocistronic transcripts, 38 short monocistronic transcripts, 10 long multicistronic transcripts, and 10 short multicistronic transcripts.
+Long and short variants share the same ORF as the canonical transcript but differ in their 5' UTR lengths.
+Details on the CAGE-Seq results, along with the updated list of transcripts and their counts across samples, are provided in Supplementary Table S2.
+This table highlights the novel additions compared to our previous study and their levels of support based on our validation criteria.

-Kinetic characterization of TSSs, TESs and Canonical Transcripts
+Kinetic characterization of TSSs, TESs and canonical transcripts

 We next explored the dynamics of TSSs, TESs, and canonical transcripts over the infection cycle and compared these findings with the traditional IE, E, and L kinetic classes.
-The time points associated with IE, E, and L genes are as follows: IE genes are expressed at 1–2 hpi, E genes predominate at 2–6 hpi, and L genes are expressed after 6 hpi, peaking at 8–12 hpi and beyond.
-These time frames reflect established alphaherpesvirus kinetics.
+The time points associated with IE, E, and L genes are as follows: IE genes are highly expressed at 1–2 hpi, E genes predominate between 2–6 hpi, and L genes are expressed after 6 hpi, with peak expression observed at 8–12 hpi and beyond.
+These time frames are consistent with established alphaherpesvirus kinetics.

 TSS expression kinetics